Search

 This change is also influenced by a new generation of buyers: Millennials and Generation Z, who are much more concerned about ecological issues and their environmental impact.

-2. Ecological materials in luxury real estate
+2. Eco-friendly materials in luxury real estate

 Certified wood and natural materials